Evanevoo/scanified/gas-cylinder-mobile/README.md

-# Gas Cylinder Mobile App
+# Scanified - iOS Mobile App

-A React Native mobile application for gas cylinder management, built with Expo and Supabase.
+A professional iOS mobile application for gas cylinder management, built with Expo and Supabase.

 ## 🚀 Features